Vanguard to offer its first active ETF lineup in U.S.

 Unlike traditional ETFs, which often track a particular index, holdings in actively managed ETFs can deviate from their benchmarks based on managers’ judgments.

-Most active ETF assets are currently in fixed-income products such as Pimco Active Bond ETF and the SPDR DoubleLine Total Return Tactical ETF, said Todd Rosenbluth, a director at fund researcher CFRA.
+Most active ETF assets are currently in fixed-income products such as Pimco Active Bond ETF and the SPDR DoubleLine Total Return Tactical ETF.
+Of the $43 billion in active ETFs as of Oct.
+31, just a little more than $3 billion was in funds focused on equities, according to AdvisorShares.

-But Vanguard’s new active ETFs could boost demand on the equity side, he said, along with similar products from rivals.
+But Vanguard’s new active ETFs could boost demand on the equity side, said Todd Rosenbluth, a director at fund researcher CFRA, along with similar products from rivals.
 Just last week, for instance, BlackRock Inc filed plans for a set of ETFs that would let a computer program choose and classify stocks.

-The Securities and Exchange Commission said in September it planned to approve Vanguard’s application to sell active ETFs.
+The new funds will charge about 13 basis points, or 0.13 percent of assets.
+That will be a fraction of the 35 basis points active ETFs typically charge, said Matt Hougan, principal of conference organizer Inside ETFs.

 Vanguard said the new funds will be advised by its Quantitative Equity Group, which currently oversees nearly $35 billion, including active ETFs in Canada and the United Kingdom.

-Vanguard cautioned that returns on its so-called “factor” funds could be cyclical and said the products are aimed at financial advisers and institutional investors.
+Vanguard executives were not immediately available to comment.
+In a Nov.
+15 interview Vanguard executives pointed to their non-U.S. active ETFs as the sort of new products they may offer to draw in more foreign investors.

+“There’s a huge opportunity for us to offer low-cost active products outside of the U.S.” said Greg Davis, Vanguard’s chief investment officer.

-Reporting by Ross Kerber in Boston; Editing by Dan Grebler
+Reporting by Ross Kerber in Boston; Editing by Dan Grebler and Lisa Shumaker